Disney’s Gran Destino Tower Review (At Coronado Springs)

 A standard guest room at Gran Destino Tower has two queen-size beds.

 A long counter is positioned on the opposite wall.
 This area can be used as a tabletop or desk.
-Drawer storage space is available on one end.
+Three drawers provide storage space on one end.

 But perhaps the best part of the room was the view.
 We had a standard view which looked out to Epcot and Hollywood Studios in the distance.
 If you look closely, you can see Spaceship Earth on the left side of the photo.
 On the right, you might spot the Hollywood Studios Tower of Terror.